GUDAPATIVENKATESH/Documentation/Storage/EBSLinux.md

 Elastic Block Storage for Linux
 -------------------------------

+* A Document from Azure to explain the [Volume Mount](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/add-disk?tabs=ubuntu)
 * Create a linux machine & create EBS volume of size 1 GB.
 * Attach the EBS volume to EC2 Instance.
 * Login into ec2 incstance and the attached volumes of linux machine by executing `sudo lsblk`.